SeamCarver

 Calculate Cost

-function and return said vector at the end.
+function and return that 2D vector at the end.

 Find the Seam